smizell/hyperdescribe/hyperdescribe-draft.md

 ### `rel`

 The `rel` property specifies the link relation for the link.
 This can be a full URL (e.g. http://example.org/rels/stats) or a prefixed links (e.g. s:stats).
-The `rel` property is required.
+The `rel` property is an array and is required.

 ### `href`